February 27, 2013

 Boundaries in the Workplace

 From when I first started training as a social worker, all the way to now, I've always had a pull towards the importance of boundaries in my work, whether I mean in helping people with them, or working on them myself.
 As a social worker, boundaries are hugely important in so many ways.
-We work with people whose lives are in shambles sometimes and we can't own that in any major way, or we're screwed.
+We work with people whose lives may be in shambles and we can't own that in any major way, or we're screwed.
 We're asked to do more than we can handle and if we give in a little, again, we're screwed.
-We have an obligation to have an awareness of our boundaries, as well as our boundary issues, IMO.
+We have an obligation to have an awareness of our boundaries, as well as our own boundary issues.

 I can't say the amount of times this has been a focus on my therapy with someone else, but for myself, it's an ongoing issue.
 Sometimes the boundary issues are very clear.
 Someone is rude and annoying and you set the boundary that you want them to retrain from speaking to you like that.
 Simple (haha, really?).
 Others are not so easy.
 For example, when someone is rude, they're rarely rude to just one person, right?
 So say I set my boundaries with this person, but my friend and co-worker, Fred, doesn't.
 My day after day, my friend is annoyed and offended by this person and who do they talk to about their annoyance?
 Their friend (me), of course.
 That is just simply a more difficult boundary to set, in my experience.